+Finally, the single-layer linear classifier $C$ predicts the facial expression class based on the {\tt [class]} token in the separated emotion representation $\boldsymbol{v_{e}}$.
+The inferred emotion class is determined as follows:

+During training, the classifier $C$ is supervised to output the ground-truth emotion $y$, ensuring that $\boldsymbol{v_{e}}$ contains underlying emotional factors.

-\textbf{Loss functions.} The decomposed representation $\boldsymbol{V_{e}}$ (strictly speaking, its {\tt [CLS]} token) is fed into the classifier $C$, encouraging the encoder $E$ and separator $S$ to extract and separate a fine-grained emotion representation.
-The cross entropy loss is applied to the supervision of $K$-emotion classification:
+\textbf{Loss functions.} The decomposed representation $\boldsymbol{v_{e}}$ is fed into the classifier $C$, encouraging the encoder $E$ and separator $S$ to extract and separate fine-grained emotion representations.
+The cross entropy loss is applied to supervise the $K$-emotion classification task: